AMSAT-NA/PacSatFSKBoard/NOTES.md

 though.
 Possibly switch to a PE42424, or possibly another RF switch to replace the Qorvo part.

-Move parts that are not RF-critical around the PA outside the shield.
-Mostly the capacitors and resistors.

 Figure out what inductor to use for the PA power input.
 100nH is pretty big.
 You want something with the smallest series resistance.

-Move L27 down a bit to give it more space between the inductors around it.

 Change the part number for the MRAM chips.
 The ones on the boards now are 1.8V chips.
 Surprisingly, they work just fine, but we need to get